wyattscarpenter/cs3113/2/README.txt

 * entering the morph or mimic command calls parsemimic, which calls mimic (a recursive and confusing function), which can call itself or copy. morph will then call eraser, a recursive function which can call itself or erase.
 * use of the basename and dirname functions
 * use of opendir to tell if a path is a directory, and use of readdir to get the names of the files within
-* free(X) is defined by macro to be nothing, to avoid segfaults
 * use of a function I wrote named "fe" to fork and exec (also handles io redirection operators) when a foreign command is called.
 This uses execvp, because we already had a properly-formatted array of arguments handy.

 To Run